- 4 types of biomolecules and their functions

 This class of macromolecules is all polymers of 20 amino acids.

-Nucleic acids store and carry the hereditary information for the functioning of the cell.
+The main function of nucleic acids is to store and carry the hereditary information for the functioning of the cell.

 The nucleic acids include two major classes of biological molecules, deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), and consist of nucleotides.